What can we learn from children to create the future of work?

 About

-Besides advising governments, multinationals, learning institutions and start-ups, Katja is also a philanthropist as founder of sCooledu and author of Little Digital Citizens (Dutch 2018).
-More than 15,000 children have already participated in her workshops about the future and the increasingly virtual world.
-In doing so, she demonstrates her commitment to social responsibility and the importance of promoting digital literacy among young people.
+Besides advising governments, multinationals, educational institutions and start-ups, Katja is also a philanthropist as founder of sCooledu and author of Little Digital Citizens (Dutch 2018).
+More than 15,000 children have already participated in her workshops on the future and the increasingly virtual world.
+This shows her commitment to social responsibility and the importance of promoting digital literacy among young people.
+By booking Katja for an event, you not only get valuable insights but also support a good cause.

 Katja Schipperheijn